 The Students’ Union is also affiliated to the National Union of Students (NUS), which represents students at a nationwide level by running campaigns on issues that affect students across Scotland & the UK.

 There are 4 representative groups for students to feed directly into specific areas of the Students Unions work, each led by members of the Officers' Committee.

 Each group meets at least once a semester to discuss relevant issues and make suggestions to the Officers' Committee for any relevant work to be done.
 Officers take discussions to the Officers' Committee meetings to influence SU activities, campaigns and decision making.

 On occasion there will be themed groups and specific topics relevant to different groups of students, keep an eye on this page and Facebook to keep up to date with the themes.

 The representative groups are:

-Academic Council, Campus Life Forum, Equality & Diversity Forum, Sports & Societies Committee.
+Academic Council, Campus Life Forum, Equality & Diversity Forum, President and Captain Forum.